joeswann/iesanz_brief/brief/2_frontend/2_2_awards.md

   - Archive management for past winners, juror bios, downloadable media kits, and sponsorship recognition placements.

 ## Operations & Governance
-  - Administrative tooling for jurors, judges, and sponsorship tracking lives in [[03_admin/03_04_awards_ops|Awards Operations]] so this chapter can stay focused on the public experience.
+  - Administrative tooling for jurors, judges, and sponsorship tracking lives in [Awards Operations](../3_admin/3_4_awards.md) so this chapter can stay focused on the public experience.
   - Integrations, compliance, automation, and reporting guardrails are documented there as well, ensuring a single source of truth for backstage workflows.